LLC Cost in Texas | How Much Does It Cost to Start an LLC

 Annual Report Filing Fee

-To keep your LLC in good standing in Texas, you must file Annual Report with the Texas Secretary of State.
-The Annual report provides updated information about your LLC, such as changes in address, members, or Registered Agent.
+To keep your LLC in good standing, you must file Annual Report with the Texas Secretary of State.
+The Annual Report provides updated information about your LLC, such as changes in address, members, or Registered Agent.

-In Texas, the Annual report fee costs around $0 because it is not mandatory which can be paid on 1 year.
+In Texas, the Annual Report fee costs $0 because it is not mandatory which can be paid every 1 year.

 Franchise Tax or Annual LLC Tax